build 3.0.0 · aes-256-gcm / post-quantum · eu/de · ram only

 An adversary taps a backbone connection, records the ciphertext, and stores it.
 No decryption is attempted now.
 The data sits in an archive and waits.
 When a cryptographically relevant quantum computer (CRQC) becomes available, Shor's algorithm breaks the key exchange retroactively — and the archive opens.

-Estimates for Q-Day range from 5 to 15 years depending on the source, though some researchers place it closer.
-Google's March 2026 research accelerated timelines; Cloudflare has an internal deadline of 2029 for completing post-quantum migration across their infrastructure.
 The NSA's CNSA 2.0 guidance (September 2022) states that organizations should stop using RSA and elliptic-curve for any data that must remain confidential beyond approximately five years.

 The window is already open.
 Every year of delay extends the archive of retroactively decryptable data.